The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 To see the turtles on this beach, you’ll have to join a group tour.
 In the evening tour, you can watch the turtles walk out of the ocean and onto the beach, dig holes into the sand, and lay their eggs.
 You can also join a sunrise tour to see them make their journey back into the water.

-The eggs usually hatch after 55 days, so if you’re lucky, you might also spot some baby turtles make their way into the ocean!
+The eggs usually hatch after 55 days, so if you’re lucky, you might also spot some baby turtles making their way into the ocean!

 🌟 How to book these turtle tours: The easiest way is to book a stay at the Ras Al Jinz Turtle Reserve, and these guided turtle tours are included in the price.
 Since these tours take place in the dark, you’ll have to stay overnight at this site anyway.